-In this tongue-twister we will practice, mainly, the possibility of saying two equal words pasted, without the need to work.
+In this tongue twister we will practice, mainly, the possibility of saying two equal words stuck together, without the need to get stuck.
+In Spanish it can be translated as: “One-one was a racehorse.
+Two-two was one too.
+One by one he won a race.
+Two-two won one too.”
 It’s not difficult and it will help you express yourso more naturally.

 10. If Stu chews shoes, should Stu choose the shoes he chews?

-Finally, we have another example that could well be used in the day-to-day English language.
+Finally, we have another example that could well be used in everyday English.
+In Spanish, it would be something like, “If Stu chews shoes, should Stu choose the shoes he chews?”
 The main contribution is in the sound difference between words ending in pronunciations with the letter “u”, which usually complicates those who are just beginning to learn this language.

-In short, these tongue-twisters will help you have better oral use of English, and you’ll be prepared to master the language with Ynsitu, where we offer you the best English courses abroad so you can function and express yourself as if you were a native in this language.
+In short, these tongue twisters will help you to have a better oral use of English, and you will be prepared to master the language with Ynsitu, where we offer you the best English courses abroad so that you can develop and express yourself as if you were a native in this language.
 Practice and learn with us!